Hanan-Abdulwahab-Siala/CodeAnalyzer/README.md

 sacct -j 37143242
 ```

-This allows the Mamba Code Analyzer to run as a GPU-accelerated SLURM job on KCL HPC while giving you several ways to monitor its progress.
+This allows the Mamba/Python Code Analyzer to run as a GPU-accelerated SLURM job on KCL HPC while giving you several ways to monitor its progress.

 ---